What Private Equity Firms Need to Know About Data Management

 When you’re ready to improve your firm’s efficiency by leveraging your valuable data, here are the considerations to make for your CRM system.

 Start by Connecting Your Data

-While the tech world is debating whether data is the new oil, it’s clear that the companies who know how to harness its insights are the ones who will succeed.
+While the tech world is debating whether data is the new oil, it’s clear that the companies who know how to harness insights are the ones who will succeed.

-While private equity firms have been collecting data for years, many struggle to use it due to a lack of integration.
+Private equity firms have been collecting data for years, many struggle to use it due to a lack of integration.
 Add in the rapid advancement of technology and it’s easy to understand why private equity executives report that leveraging data is the number one challenge they are facing today.